 - Try to avoid any harmful ingredients and preservatives present in your pups treat

-- Soft treats are preferable as your pup’s teeth are not strong enough.
+- Soft treats are preferable as your pup’s teeth are weak.

 - A small size bit is suitable for your pup’s smallmouth.

-So, for your playful, active, hardworking, intelligent dogs or pups, treats are fun.
-Just apply your common sense.
+So, treats are fun for your playful, active, hardworking, intelligent dogs or pups.
+But could you apply your common sense?
 Never exceed the level for the betterment of your pet.